maksym-krawczyk/baseVISION.Ti.Feeds.Public/README.md

 ## Addon Pack for Azure

-baseVISION provides additional resources which can be deployed to Azure to maximize the usage of out Threat Intel Solution.
-The Azure Addon back consists of - base
+baseVISION provides additional resources which can be deployed to Azure to maximize the usage of our Threat Intel Solution.
+The Azure Addon Pack consists of:

 * **Dashboard (Microsoft Sentinel Workbook)**\
 This workbook provides insights into Threat Intel feeds integrated into the selected Microsoft Sentinel Workspace regarding quality, speed and efficienty.